Why should you take a Foundations in Myofascial Release Seminar?

 Foundations Seminars are a new way to look at myofascial release.
 They respect the “old-school” ideas of MFR, but realize that science has progressed to a point where there are now better ways to explain this work.

 You have many options when it comes to continuing education training, so why choose the Foundations Approach?
-Myofascial Release is a powerful modality for eliminating pain and restoring function and Foundations Seminars draw strongly Walt Fritz’s background as a physical therapist, as well as a Myofascial Release practitioner.
+Myofascial Release is a powerful modality for eliminating pain and restoring function and Foundations Seminars draw strongly Walt Fritz’s background as a physical therapist, as well as a myofascial release practitioner.
 He has been a New York State Licensed Physical Therapist since 1985 and has been practicing Myofascial Release since 1992.
 He spent 10 years teaching nationally with other well-regarded practitioners and began his own seminars in 2005.
-Foundations in Myofascial Release Seminars delve deeply into the evaluation of soft tissue dysfunction from both a more traditional fascial perspective as well as looking at pain through the lens of neuroscience.
+Foundations in Myofascial Release Seminars delve deeply into the evaluation of pain and movement dysfunction through the lens of neuroscience.
+Older explanations of fascial origin are explored in a historical narrative and through the introduction lecture put in perspective/context with newer models of pain and manual therapy explanation .
 It is important to know your strengths as both a therapist and teacher.
 Walt’s strengths lie in his ability to effectively connect his students with the “Feel” of soft tissue restriction and its elimination.
 Using a gentle approach, he eliminates the need for aggressive work, which is hard on both the patient as well as the therapist.
 He has taken the work he was taught and moved in a direction of logic and simplicity, without the heavy trappings of New Age teachings.
 Learning is an ongoing process for all of us, and Foundations Seminars follows this trend.
 We review all relevant explanations for pain and dysfunction, from the more traditional models of “fascial restriction” to newer models based on scientifically accepted pain theory.
 Neuromodulatory treatment is introduced along side myofascial release.
 The overlap is at times quite amazing!

 All Foundations Seminars attend to the individual needs and background of all participants.
 The intended audience includes massage therapists, physical therapists, occupational therapists, speech and language pathologists, nurses, chiropractors, and physicians.
 Instruction is in a very approachable and interactive style.
 Small class size guarantees individualized one on one attention.